EmilSV/WebGPUSharp/README.md

 });
 ```

-## Managed vs Unmanaged/unsafe API
+## Managed vs Unmanaged/Unsafe API
-There is two API levels in WebGPUSharp the unmanaged unsafe API and a managed safe API build on top of the unmanaged one.
-You can tell them apart as the unmanaged API lives in the `WebGpuSharp.FFI` namespace and uses raw handles for resource while the managed API lives in the `WebGpuSharp` namespace and uses classes for resource.
-For example here is how to create a buffer using the unmanaged API:
+There are two API levels in WebGPUSharp: the unmanaged unsafe API and a managed safe API built on top of the unmanaged one.
+You can tell them apart as the unmanaged API lives in the `WebGpuSharp.FFI` namespace and uses raw handles for resources, while the managed API lives in the `WebGpuSharp` namespace and uses classes for resources.
+For example, here is how to create a buffer using the unmanaged API:

 ```csharp
 using WebGpuSharp.FFI;